Mala Ad Mala

-If you haven't played the game or it's rated "R" variant, "Cards Against Humanity," you need two types of cards - object cards and descriptive cards.
-In my variation, the object cards were people and the descriptive cards are phrases in Latin the students will understand.
-For a group of 5 players, you need about 100 index cards with celebrities and about 20 descriptive phrases.
-That's a lot of cards for a class of 20.
-Thankfully, there is a way to short cut the preparation.
+If you haven't played the game or it's rated "R" variant, "Cards Against Humanity," you need two types of cards - people cards and descriptive cards.
+In my variation, the people were celebrities my students knew and the descriptive cards are phrases in Latin the students will understand.
+For a group of 5 players, you need about 100 index cards with celebrities and about 20 descriptive phrases which can be written on the board.

 Step I: Generate the list of names.
 Tell your students to write names of well-known people on your class white board or have everyone contribute a person to a shared document or one that you have projected on the board.
 Have students reflect on the list - it should be a mix of cartoon characters, literary characters, people from history, super heroes, movie, pop and Youtube stars.
 I don't let them add names of people in the school - that could quickly turn cruel.
 As the list is generated, make sure that everyone knows the characters on the board and delete those that only a few students are familiar with.

 Step II: Then when you have a list of about 100, hand out index cards to the class and divide the evenly by the number of students in the room.
 For example, if you have 20 students, each student is responsible for 4 celebrities.
 Also with 20 students, you would need 5 groups of 4 students each so each student should write their five celebrities on four different index cards so that you can generate 4 decks of cards.
 It helps if you can hand out colored index cards so each deck can be its own color but its not necessary.
 Step I and II generally takes about 30 minutes.
 Collect the decks, put rubber bands around them and announce to the class that you will play this game later.